terms4fairskills/terms4FAIRskills.github.io/README.md

 Building a terminology for the skills necessary to make data FAIR and to keep it FAIR.

-The terms4FAIRskills project aims to create a formalised terminology that describes the competencies, skills and knowledge associated with making and keeping data FAIR.
-When mature, this terminology will apply to a variety of use cases, including:
+The terms4FAIRskills project has created a formalised terminology that describes the competencies, skills and knowledge associated with making and keeping data FAIR.
+This terminology can be used in a variety of use cases, including:
 - To assist with the creation and assessment of stewardship curricula;
 - To facilitate the annotation, discovery and evaluation of FAIR-enabling materials (e.g. training) and resources;
 - To enable the formalisation of job descriptions and CVs with recognised, structured competencies.

-The completed terminology will be of use to trainers who teach FAIR data skills, researchers who wish to identify skill gaps in their teams and managers who need to recruit individuals to relevant roles.
+terms4FAIRskills is of use to trainers who teach FAIR data skills, researchers who wish to identify skill gaps in their teams and managers who need to recruit individuals to relevant roles.

+The proof-of-concept terminology is now available at https://github.com/terms4fairskills/FAIRterminology.

 ---